Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: Introduction

-Central morphisms in the context of computational effects have been studied in \cite{fuhrmann1999lambda}, among other sorts of \emph{varieties} of morphisms: thunkable, copyable, and discardable.
+Central morphisms in the context of computational effects have been studied among other sorts of \emph{varieties}~\cite{fuhrmann1999lambda} of morphisms: thunkable, copyable, and discardable.
 The author links their notion of central morphisms with the ones from the premonoidal centre in Power and Robinson \cite{power-premonoidal}, and also proves under some conditions that those varieties form a subcategory with similar properties to the original category.
-However, they do not mention that a central submonad or a centre can be constructed out of those central morphisms.
-More generally, the fact that monads could be derived from those varieties is not studied at all in that paper.
+However, they do not claim that a central submonad or a centre can be constructed out of those central morphisms.

 The work in \cite{fuhrmann1999lambda} has an impact in \cite{dylan2022galois}, where a Galois connection is established between call-by-value and call-by-name.
 In that paper, the order in which operations are done matters, and central computations are mentioned.
-Again, the central computations are not linked to submonads in there.
+Again, the central computations are not linked to submonads in that work.